 Margaret joined Watsi on December 3rd, 2019.
 Three years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Margaret's most recent donation traveled 1,900 miles to support Wensly, a sweet two-year-old boy from Haiti, to fund surgery prep and travel so his heart condition can finally be treated.
+Margaret's most recent donation traveled 4,200 miles to support Kimberly, a 5-month-old baby girl from Bolivia, to fund surgery to heal her heart condition.

 Wensly is a sweet two-year-old toddler from Haiti who loves to draw and to play with his toy trucks.
 He lives with his parents and older sister in a neighborhood of Port-au-Prince, Haiti's capital city.
 Wensly was born with a ventricular septal defect, a cardiac condition in which a hole exists between the two lower chambers of the heart.
 Blood leaks through this hole without first passing through the lungs to obtain oxygen, leaving him weak and short of breath.
 Fortunately, Wensly is scheduled to fly to the Cayman Islands where he will undergo cardiac surgery at Health City Cayman Islands on September 19th.
 During this procedure, surgeons will sew a patch over the hole in his heart to prevent blood from flowing through it.
 A portion of the cost of Wensly's treatment is being supported by Have a Heart Cayman.
 Our medical partner, Haiti Cardiac Alliance (HCA), is raising the remaining $1,500 to cover the costs of his surgery prep, which includes all labs, medication, check-up and follow-up appointments, and the passports needed for HCA’s social workers to accompany Wensly and his family overseas.
 Wensly's mother shares, "Our family has been hoping for this surgery since our son was a baby, and we are so thankful it is almost here!"